-In many instances, the Constitutional provisions described above direct the State Legislature to adopt laws that give local governments the authority to take certain legislative actions, such as entering into inter-municipal agreements or adopting city or county charters.
+In many instances, the Constitutional provisions described above direct the State Legislature to adopt laws which give local governments the authority to take certain legislative actions, such as entering into inter-municipal agreements or adopting city or county charters.
 The State Legislature also may delegate to local governments additional authorizations as it deems appropriate or necessary to enable local governments to fulfill their obligations in the partnership of government.

 The Legislature has enacted a body of law, known as the Consolidated Laws, containing the statutory provisions from which local governments derive most of their substantive and procedural power.
 The title of each volume of the law generally suggests the subject matter or level of government to which it has primary application.
-Table 5 indicates the Consolidated Laws that are most relevant to local government.
+Table 4.2 [37] indicates the Consolidated Laws most relevant to local government.

-Consolidated Laws Relating to Local Government
+Table 4.2: Consolidated Laws Relating to Local Government

-Civil Service Law The state's merit system; powers and duties of the State Civil Ser- vice Commission; provisions for civil service administration at the local level; the Public Employees' Fair Employment Act, commonly referred to as the Taylor Law.
-County Law The structure, administrative orga- nization, and power and duties of county government.
-Education Law The powers of the State Educa- tion Commissioner; the structure, organization, and powers and du- ties of school districts; and the basic programs of state aid to school districts.
-Election Law The conduct of elections.
-Eminent Domain Procedure Law Procedure for acquiring property by exercise of the power of emi- nent domain.
-General City Law The powers and duties of cities generally, as well as specific au- thorizations of taxation for the City of New York.

-[ General Municipal Law Powers and duties pertaining to all local governments and school dis- tricts, including provisions relating to the maintenance of reserve funds, planning activities, coop- erative undertakings, establish- ment of municipal hospitals, pub- lic bidding requirements, munici- pal airports, local bingo and games of chance option, urban renewal, annexation, and conflicts of inter- est. Highway Law Construction and maintenance of state highways and arterials; pow- ers of the State Department of Transportation; powers and duties of county and town superinten- dents of highways; the construc- tion and maintenance of county and town highways, including limita- tions on expenditures for certain highway-related purposes, as well as state aid programs for high- ways.
-Local Finance Law Authorizations and procedures relating to the incurring of debt by counties, cities, towns, villages, school districts, fire districts and district corporations.
-Municipal Home Rule Law - Statute of Local Governments Basic authorizations, requirements and procedures for the adoption of local laws by counties, cities, towns and villages, and the pro- cedures for enactment and revi- sion of county charters and city charters, as well as the Statute of Local Governments.
-Public Officers Law Provisions applicable to state and local officers, including residency requirements, official oaths and undertakings, resignations, filling of vacancies, removal from office, public access to records and open meetings.
-Retirement and Social Security Law State and local retirement systems.
+Law Civil Service Law Scope The state's merit system; powers and duties of the State Civil Service Commission; provisions for civil service administration at the local level; the Public Employees' Fair Employment Act, commonly referred to as the Taylor Law.
+County Law Education Law The structure, administrative organization, and power and duties of county government.
+The powers of the State Education Commissioner; the structure, organization, and powers and duties of school districts; and the basic programs of state Election Law Eminent Domain Procedure Law aid to school districts.
+The conduct of elections.
+Procedure for acquiring property by exercise of the power of eminent domain.
+General City Law The powers and duties of cities generally, as well as specific authorizations of taxation for the City of New York.
+General Municipal Law Highway Law Powers and duties pertaining to all local governments and school districts, including provisions relating to the maintenance of reserve funds, planning activities, cooperative undertakings, establishment of municipal hospitals, public bidding requirements, municipal airports, local bingo and games of chance option, urban renewal, annexation, and conflicts of interest.
+Construction and maintenance of state highways and arterials; powers of the State Department of Transportation; powers and duties of county and town superintendents of highways; the construction and maintenance of county and town highways, including limitations on expenditures for certain highway-related purposes, as well as state aid programs for highways.